 I auditioned and was accepted to the Chicago College of Performing Arts at Roosevelt University in Chicago, Illinois and studied classical voice with Elizabeth Norman.
 After two years I moved back to Northern California to start a family.
 After having two beautiful children, I studied privately with operatic soprano Gwen Curatilo.
 I was cast as Mrs. Claus in A Cascade Christmas and enjoyed portraying the role for the following five years.
 I was hired to direct the South Shasta County Children's Chorus and served as director for four years while slowly transitioning into the realm of theatre direction.
 I was honored to be music director for several spring productions with SSCCC and Anderson High School (Beauty and the Beast Jr., Annie Jr. [ensemble vocals], Freaky Friday) and was Artistic director for the organization's final production in 2019 (James and the Giant Peach Jr.).

 The last several years have taken me deep into the world of theatre and I have worn many different hats.
 With Axiom Repertory Theatre I have been honored to be Costume Designer (Cabaret, Next to Normal, The Rocky Horror Show, Small Mouth Sounds) and Vocal director (Newsies, Next to Normal [Assistant vocal director]).
 I was also an inaugural member of Axiom Children's Theatre where I've served as Music Director (Aladdin Jr.) and Director (Willy Wonka Jr.).
-I've been on stage with A.R.T. as well, twice performing in their annual show The Bucket List, and am currently preparing for the role of Lady of the Lake in Spamalot in the spring of 2020.
+I've been on stage with A.R.T. as well, twice performing in their annual show The Bucket List, and recently had the pleasure of performing the role of Lady of the Lake in Spamalot in the spring of 2020.

 With the Cascade Theatre I was the Ensemble Vocal Director for their 2016 production of Tarzan, for which I composed an original percussion piece performed in the show.
-Most recently I was Music Director for the smash hit Mamma Mia and am slated to revisit that position for their summer production of Disaster: the Musical in the summer of 2020.
+Most recently I was Music Director for the smash hit Mamma Mia and was scheduled to revisit that position for their summer production of The Wedding Singer in the summer of 2020, which regrettably had to be cancelled due to restrictions on public gatherings.

-In addition to being an active member of the local theatre community I am a member of the National Association of Teachers of Singing and have attended the professional development program for the Junior Theatre Festival West by iTheatrics.
+In addition to being an active member of the local theatre community I am actively pursuing professional development opportunities.
+I have attended the professional development program for the Junior Theatre Festival West by iTheatrics and will be participating in the Broadway Teachers Workshop this summer.
 I am currently continuing to pursue my degree in music performance and education, teaching Drama and Choir at Cottonwood Creek Charter School, and running my rapidly growing private studio.
 I am very excited to be launching a series of ensembles and performance workshops, including a Children's Chorus and a high school A Cappella choir.

 I hold a deep belief that music and theatre education are an intrinsic part of developing confidence and creativity.
 My favorite part of my job is seeing the growth in my students and being part of their journey, even in a very small way.
 I pride myself on being a collaborative member of the musical community and have been so honored to work with and learn from a multitude of local professionals.
 The future is bright and I am excited to be part of yours.